guille1988/mongosql/README.md

 In the end, after analyzing it for a long time, I came up with, in my humble opinion, one that fits with all of them: **Set of interfaces**

 Obviously this would be something basic, because if we go to something more specific it would be something like this:
-**Set of interfaces that allows abstracting the logic related to the data model, in order to use it in different databases.**
+**Set of interfaces that allows abstracting the logic related to the data model, in order to use it in different kind of databases.**

-All of us who've worked for a long time in software development, know that this case is very atypical, since in 99% of them it' i's decided in advance, in the requirements phase, which type of database one is going to work.
+All of us who've worked for a long time in software development, know that this case is very atypical, since in 99% of them it's decided in advance, in the requirements phase, which type of database one is going to work.
 If we start to think, Eloquent, the Laravel ORM, is already a repository of the same, since it allows us to interact or act as a bridge between the database and the application.
 Thanks to it, we are abstracted from having to communicate with the relational database, throwing queries manually.